8 Recipes For Canning Vegetables This Summer- Come and take a look at these easy recipes that might convince you to start canning for winter.

 That's why it is important to handle the canning process carefully and make sure we do it right.

-Boiling water processing heats the food at 212F, more than enough to destroy the molds and yeast without destroying the quality of food.
+Boiling water processing heats the food at 212F, more than enough to destroy the molds and yeast without destroying the quality of the food.

 It is destroyed by pressure canning which is a method that sterilizes the jars at 240F temperature.